 Speaking of convenience and reliability, again Impress is the clear winner, because it is the easiest to use.
 French pots are flimsy, and you have to press very gently.
 The glass ones break very often, although there are metallic versions which are very durable.
 Aeropress is better than a French press, but still a class under Impress.
 Aeropress is much smaller than the other two, competing to espresso, however, it is not an espresso device, since the pressure is too low.

 At the first glance French press seems to compete very well with Impress, but when you taste the two, you realize that it’s not the case.
 The reason is in the special design of Impress’ filter, which looks exactly like an espresso filter-basket.
-The very fine holes in the metal filter makes it possible to grind finer than for French press, thus a better extraction, and more body.
+The very fine holes in the metal filter make it possible to grind finer than for French press, thus a better extraction, and more body.
 The screen of press pots is quite large, so you need to grind coarse.

 Aeropress uses paper filters by default, but there are third party metallic disk-filters that will improve your brew dramatically.
 The fact that Aeropress’ piston is fit so tight makes it possible to generate pressure at the extraction time, and this will help with a better extraction of the flavors.
 However, Aeropress makes coffee more concentrated, using less water per spoon of ground beans.
-You could probably fix it with adding some more hot water, however, for me that doesn’t quite work.
+You could probably fix it by adding some more hot water, however, for me that doesn’t quite work.

-French pots will invariably allow some grinds to escape in your coffee, because the filter-plunger is flimsy.
+French pots will invariably allow some grinds to escape in your coffee because the filter-plunger is flimsy.
 On the other hand, Impress has a rubber gasket attached to the cylindrical filter.
-The cylindrical shape of the filter, makes it a tight piston/cylinder mechanism, and this doesn’t allow any grind in the upper chamber.
+The cylindrical shape of the filter makes it a tight piston/cylinder mechanism, and this doesn’t allow any grind in the upper chamber.
 Aeropress has also a great design that separates perfectly the grinds from the coffee.

 The double wall, stainless steel cup of the Impress will improve the brewing, and keep coffee hot for a long time.